 For the purposes of this clause, "former public servant" is any former member of a department as defined in the Financial Administration Act, R.S., 1985, c.
 F-11, a former member of the Canadian Armed Forces or a former member of the Royal Canadian Mounted Police.
-A former public servant may be:
+A former public servant may be: an individual:

-- a. an individual;

-- b. an individual who has incorporated;
+an individual who has incorporated;

-- c. a partnership made of former public servants; or
+a partnership made of former public servants; or